babashka/babashka/README.md

 * Provide a mixed Clojure/bash DSL (see portability).
 * Replace existing shells.
 Babashka is a tool you can use inside existing shells like bash and it is designed to play well with them.
 It does not aim to replace them.

-Reasons why babashka may not be the right fit for your use case:

-- It uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
-Sci implements only a subset of Clojure and is not as performant as compiled code.
+Babashka uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
+Sci implements a subset of Clojure and is not as performant as compiled code.
+If your script will take longer than a few seconds, using Clojure on the JVM may be a better fit.
-- External libraries are not available (although you may use `load-file` for loading external scripts).

 Read more about the differences with Clojure [here](#differences-with-clojure).